contractcops/auditingroadmap/Tokens/ERC20 token/ERC20.md

 3. Decimal points to use (optional)

 ❗Warning: `<br>`
-👉"Token" and "Cryptocurrency" are often used interchangeably; all cryptocurrencies are tokens, but not all tokens are cryptocurrencies.
+"Token" and "Cryptocurrency" are often used interchangeably; all cryptocurrencies are tokens, but not all tokens are cryptocurrencies.
 Tokens often represent assets and rights that are external to a blockchain.
 Token, in the context of ``ERC-20`` compliance, simply means a blockchain representation of something that meets the standards set by the Ethereum community to be considered a smart contract standard-compliant token.

 What Does ERC-20 Mean?
 ----------------------